-With Apple Platform SSO, employees can use a Managed Apple ID to sign in on macOS, iOS, or iPadOS devices and automatically enroll into Swif for device management.
-Below are two ways to integrate Swif with Apple’s Platform SSO:
+With Apple Enrollment SSO, employees can use a Managed Apple ID to sign in on macOS, iOS, or iPadOS devices and automatically enroll in Swif for device management.
+Below are two ways to integrate Swif with Apple’s Enrollment SSO:

 CNAME approach – Point your chosen domain to